spatie/laravel-prometheus/README.md

 </div>

 This package can export key metrics of your app to [Prometheus](https://prometheus.io).
-It does this by providing an easy way to register metrics.
+It does this by providing an easy way to register metrics and comes out of the box with metrics for Laravel queues and Horizon.

 Here's an example where we are going to export the user count to Prometheus.

 ```php
 Prometheus::addGauge('User count')